 How to Improve Your Chances of Finding Large Bills

-- Use branch lobby ATMs rather than standalone retail machines
+- Use branch lobby ATMs instead of standalone retail machines

 - Visit during business hours for access to full-service machines

-- Look for upgraded or touchscreen “advanced” ATMs
+- Look for upgraded touchscreen or “Smart ATM” machines

 - Withdraw amounts that align with higher denominations